medieval-source-book/medieval-source-book.github.io/texts/emare.md

 ---
 <h2>Introduction to the Text</h2>
 <p>Emaré is a 14th-century Middle English adaptation of a narrative type known as “maiden-without-hands” (AT 706), “Manekine-story,” or “Constance-saga”.
 It follows the misadventures of a female protagonist whom most versions characterize as royal, pious, educated, and beautiful.
 Refusing her father’s incestuous advances, she flees or is exiled.
 In exile, the local ruler wishes to marry her; many versions emphasize her otherworldly beauty.
 A relative or courtier does not trust the beautiful stranger.
 When her husband is absent for the birth of their child, the mistrustful relative or courtier intercepts a letter (or series of letters) delivering the news and replaces them with slanderous content, resulting in a second exile.
 Ultimately, the family reunites, in most versions in Rome, where the protagonist’s husband and father seek absolution for their sins and find the protagonist and her child (or children).</p>

 <p>The oldest known versions of this narrative date to the 13th century (<em>Vitae Offarum Duorum</em>, insular Latin, 1250 or earlier; <em>Mai und Beaflor</em>, German, dated variously from 1220–80; <em>La Manekine</em>, French, dated variously from 1230–80), but it has been retold over centuries across languages, genre, and faith communities.
 Its origins and the connections between different versions cannot be established.
 In the (Latin) West, Maryvonne Hagby counts 41 distinct versions in medieval English, German, Latin and Romance languages (including Catalan, Spanish, French, and Italian), with manuscripts spanning from insular Britain across the European Continent to North Africa, as stand-alone romances, novellas, exempla, miracle tales, or plays, or as chronicle or romance subplots.
-The <em>Global Medieval Sourcebook</em> <a href="http://sourcebook.stanford.edu/text/damsel_carcayciona" target="_blank"> contains an Aragonese version of the story found in a 16th-century Aljamiado manuscript: </a> http://sourcebook.stanford.edu/text/damsel_carcayciona. <em>Emaré</em> adapts the tale as a short, tail-rhymed narrative which identifies itself as a Breton Lay (see l.
+The <em>Global Medieval Sourcebook</em> contains an Aragonese version of the story found in a 16th-century Aljamiado manuscript: http://sourcebook.stanford.edu/text/damsel_carcayciona. <em>Emaré</em> adapts the tale as a short, tail-rhymed narrative which identifies itself as a Breton Lay (see l.
 1030).
 It thus associates itself with a “Celtic” or Breton story matter, to which it establishes further links by way of Arthurian character names.</p>

 <p>A prevalent stylistic feature of this text is its use of repetition.
 Another noteworthy feature is its long ekphrasis (description) of a wondrous cloth which the Sicilian King Tergaunte brings to the protagonist’s father, the Emperor Artyus.
 While Artyus is blinded by the rich, gem-encrusted textile, the description makes visible the embroidery and provides a biography of the object.
 The narrator tells us that it was worked with rare materials by the Emir of Babylon’s daughter as a love-token for the Sultan of Babylon’s son.
 Four panels in the cloth depict romance couples: Amadas and Ydoine, Tristan and Yseut, Floire and Blancheflur, and the Babylonian lovers themselves.
 It comes to Tergaunte as a spoil of war.
 After Tergaunte’s departure, the Emperor desires his daughter and has a wedding dress shaped from the cloth; he exiles her while she is still wearing the dress.
 Emaré and her son Segramour are frequently referred to as being “worthy beneath their clothing.”
 Narrative attention is directed to her dazzling robe at all major plot points.</p>

 <p>Scholarly discussion to date has often focused on the ekphrasis of the wondrous cloth, including its connection with genre, incest, the narrative’s relation to the organizing principles of Cotton Caligula Aii (the miscellany in which it was transmitted), its poetics, and its negotiation of interfaith relations.
 However, the text is barely acknowledged outside of English Studies and is usually aligned with more famous versions, such as Chaucer’s “Man of Law’s Tale”, Gower’s <em>Confessio Amantis</em>, or <em>La Manekine</em>.
 Fruitful comparisons could be made with less acclaimed versions and, more generally, <em>Emaré</em> could be studied from the perspective of its position within a transcultural textual network transcending modern notions of separated national literatures.</p>

 <h2>Introduction to the Source</h2>